alchemisten/eslint-config/README.md

         "extends": "@schablone/eslint-config"
     }
     ```
+* Be aware, that this config is meant to be used with React versions 17 and above, because it turns off the `react/react-in-jsx-scope` rule

 ## New release
 Please note, that any change to the linting rules that produces an error and not just a warning